Bijoy Das

 From Clearing to PhD

 I still remember the day I opened my UCAS page on results day and realised I had missed both my university choices - by just a couple of marks.
-Stressed and upset, I began to explore my other options and by sheer luck, I found Queen Mary’s Biomedical Engineering course still available through clearing.
+Stressed and upset, I began to explore my other options and by sheer luck, I found Queen Mary’s Biomedical Engineering course still available through Clearing.
 I hastily got in touch, and within months was packing to begin my life in East London.

-But within a few months I began to realise just how lucky I was.
+But within a few months, I began to realise just how lucky I was.
 The teaching at Queen Mary was at a challenging but workable pace, with support available whenever I needed it.

-The takeaway from all of this for me is that it did not matter at all how I got to Queen Mary, nor what I had (or hadn’t) achieved before I got here.
-This institution however gave me the chance to excel academically, carry out important scientific research, secure a first-class degree, be employed immediately after graduating, go on the trip of my lifetime, and now is supporting me on my way to a doctorate.
-Not to mention the contacts, friends and even partner I have found here along the way.
+This institution gave me the chance to excel academically, carry out important scientific research, secure a first-class degree, be employed immediately after graduating, go on the trip of my lifetime, and is now supporting me on my way to a doctorate.
+Not to mention the contacts, friends and even partner I found here along the way.

 Your time at Queen Mary is what you make of it and you can truly achieve anything here.